 Dr Neil Jennings, Partnership Development Manager at the Grantham Institute, takes a look at the USS pensions scheme and considers how you can take more control of your pension investments.
 [Updated 10/09/2018] If you could choose where your pension was invested what would you go for?
 Tobacco companies maybe?
 I suspect not.
 But, if you have a USS pension (or potentially any other pension), that … Continue reading Pensions: Invest in our future, not the past

 Liam Flanagan, Research Postgraduate on the Science and Solutions for a Changing Planet DTP (SSCP DTP), lists his top 8 ways to cut your carbon footprint.
 Which has a bigger carbon footprint – the United States or Australia?
 Eggs or cheese?
 Drying your hands using paper towels or a Dyson Airblade dryer?
-These are just the sorts of questions that make up ‘The Carbon Calculator’, … Continue reading 8 ways to cut your carbon footprint
+These are just the sorts of questions that make up the carbon footprint … Continue reading 8 ways to cut your carbon footprint

 It can be easy to wait for governments and businesses to face up to the challenges of climate change and other environmental issues.
 However, individual action has a big part to play in protecting the planet.
 Small changes to our daily habits can make a big difference.
 At the end of last year, Grantham Institute staff and students made a climate or environment related resolution … Continue reading Eco-resolutions 2017 – have you kept yours?

 Following our Investment opportunities in a low-carbon economy event earlier this year, we invited Ian Simm, Founder and Chief Executive of Impax Asset Management Group and guest speaker at Imperial College London Business School, to answer your questions about taking responsibility for your investments to help create a sustainable future.
 Your personal finances may seem remote from the problems facing the planet, particularly the state … Continue reading Four ways to future-proof your finances